jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 #### Activity 2

 Read this stream of three articles.
-Its a commentary on the Opensource license changes, a response from one of the CEOs, and then a reply to the reponse.
+It's a commentary on the Opensource license changes, a response from one of the CEOs, and then a reply to the response.

 1) [http://dtrace.org/blogs/bmc/2018/12/14/open-source-confronts-its-midlife-crisis/](http://dtrace.org/blogs/bmc/2018/12/14/open-source-confronts-its-midlife-crisis/ "OpenSource confronts its midlife crisis")
 1) [https://medium.com/@jaykreps/a-quick-comment-on-bryan-cantrills-blog-on-licensing-8dccee41d9e6](https://medium.com/@jaykreps/a-quick-comment-on-bryan-cantrills-blog-on-licensing-8dccee41d9e6 "Quick Comment on Licensing")